bhagerty/bhagerty.github.io/_posts/2022-05-08-windows-python-setup.markdown

 ### The `pyenv` project

-There is a whole project, **[pyenv for Windows](https://pyenv-win.github.io/pyenv-win/)**, specifically designed to allow you to manage multiple versions of Python on Windows.
+There is a whole project, [pyenv for Windows](https://pyenv-win.github.io/pyenv-win/), specifically designed to allow you to manage multiple versions of Python on Windows.
 It's an impressive piece of work, and if it interests you, check out a [very detailed Real Python tutorial](https://realpython.com/intro-to-pyenv/) on using it.

 I prefer not to use it for two reasons: